 - Dry skin: Dr. Garshick says that if you're experiencing redness because of dry skin, look for moisturizers that help strengthen the skin barrier and lock in moisture.
 "Supporting the skin barrier makes it less susceptible to irritation from external factors and, as a result, can reduce existing redness and prevent it from worsening," she says.
 Key ingredients to look for are ceramides, which will help hydrate skin, and niacinamide, which is anti-inflammatory, calms irritation, and fortifies the skin barrier.

-Dr. Garshick adds that it's important to avoid any products and ingredients that are harsh or irritating on the skin.
-She says to stay away from harsh soaps, abrasive scrubs, and avoid over-exfoliating.
-Instead, opt for gentle exfoliations like mandelic or lactic acid.
+Dr. Garshick adds that it's important to avoid any products and ingredients that are harsh or irritating to the skin.
+She says to stay away from harsh soaps and abrasive scrubs and avoid over-exfoliating.
+Instead, opt for gentle exfoliation options, like mandelic or lactic acid.

-If any of these still don't work for you, it might be a sign of something more serious.
-As you would with any skin concern, it's always best to see a Dermatologist to address it.
+If skin redness persists, it might be a sign of something more serious.
+As you would with any skin concern, it's always best to see a Dermatologist who can help you figure out how to reduce skin inflammation and redness.
 These professionals are your best bet to getting the right treatment and care for your skin.